kintohub/kintohub-docs/docs/kintoblock-builds.md

 title: Git Repository, Builds & CI
 ---

-## Continous Integration and Deployment
+## Continuous Integration and Deployment

-When changes are committed into the repository branch, a new build for KintoBlock can be triggered by using the **Check for New Commits** button in the **KintoBlock Manage Page**.
+When changes are committed into the repository branch, a new build for KintoBlock can be triggered by using the **Check for New Commits** button in the **KintoBlock Manage** page.
 Under **Recent Builds** user can view the recent commits made in the repository branch.
 The **Latest Build** section will be updated automatically with the last successful build.

 The **Automatically build new commits in this branch** option automatically enables build generation for new commits in the repository.
 By default, the toggle switch is set to `ON`.